 If you’re searching for some fun Vancouver Island tours, here’s something special.
-You can take to the sky to see the majesty of Canada’s Sunshine Coast on a 40-minute seaplane flight.
-The panoramic views will also leave you speechless.
+You can take to the sky to see the majesty of Canada’s Sunshine Coast on a 40-minute seaplane flight, and the panoramic views will also leave you speechless.

 If Vancouver Island isn’t enough for you, you can take a ferry to another island!

-Newcastle Island is across from Nanaimo is connected by a ferry that leaves every half hour (you can find the ferry schedule online).
+Newcastle Island is connected by a ferry across from Nanaimo that leaves every half hour (you can find the ferry schedule online).
 For 5 CAD, you can walk the trails of this beautiful area.

 2. Protection Island

 Protection Island was also one of the most unique experiences I had on my first road trip on Vancouver Island.
-From a marina in downtown Nanaimo, you can take a short ferry ride to the island.
-It’s the cutest little boat and everyone was excited to see what the island was like.
+You can take a short ferry ride to the island from a marina in downtown Nanaimo.
+It’s the cutest little boat, and everyone was excited to see what the island was like.

 The boat docks right at the Dinghy Dock Pub, which may be one of the coolest pubs I’ve ever been to.
-It’s Canada’s only floating pub and gives you an amazing view of Nanaimo.
-In fact, the fish and chips were somehow made better by the fact that I was right on the water.
+It’s Canada’s only floating pub and gives you a fantastic view of Nanaimo.
+The fish and chips were somehow made better because I was right on the water.

 Courtenay is the only city and the largest community in the Comox Valley area.
 It’s located north of Nanaimo, along the island’s east coast.
-This area is also home to over 40 parks, which makes it an excellent stop for nature lovers.
+This area is also home to over 40 parks, making it an excellent stop for nature lovers.

 There’s a different flavor for every undercover conservationist from Seal Bay Park to the Miracle Beach Provincial Park.
 For those who have a love affair with ancient history, the District Museum and Paleontology Center will satisfy your curiosity.